Website & blogs © Louis Kraft 2013-2020

 Enough said, other than to say that They Died with Their Boots On has given us Olivia’s and Flynn’s best performances together.
 It was also their last, but that only came to be because of future events (which will also be dealt with in Errol & Olivia).

 Before moving from Olivia’s Libbie and Flynn’s Custer let me say this.
 The film not only influenced my future but it has also influenced friends and Indian wars historians Robert M. Utley and Paul Andrew Hutton (among others) big time.
 Paul Hutton has said in print and to me personally that he fell in love with Olivia the first time he saw her play Libbie Custer, and that this has never changed for him.
 In his memoir (Custer and Me: A Historian’s Memoir.
 Norman: University of Oklahoma Press, 2004, page 8), Bob Utley wrote: “Flynn and de Havilland seared themselves into my mind’s eye, planted themselves deeply in my psyche, and treated me repeatedly to the thrilling denouement of the Last Stand.1 … For in 1942, especially in the climate of military celebration created by World War II, I found my obsession.”
 Livvie and Flynn’s performances led to his long career in the U.S. National Park Service (where I believe Bob retired as chief historian).
-No matter, for his long list of first-class books dealing with the Indian wars has been inspirational for many would-be historians over the decades.
+No matter, for his long list of first-class books dealing with the Indian wars has been inspirational for many historians and would-be historians over the decades.

 1 For those of you that don’t know, George Armstrong Custer died during the Battle of the Little Bighorn in Montana Territory on June 25, 1876, when he and his regiment attacked a Lakota, Cheyenne, and Arapaho village.
 This was the greatest victory of the Plains Indians against the white invasion of their lands, but it also marked the end of their days of freedom for like the defeat of the Alamo in 1836, the attack on Peal Harbor in 1941, and the heinous murder of over 3000 U.S. citizens on September 11, 2001, it would resonate as a rallying cry.